 However, there’s something else that these two churches have in common that is not mentioned in the context of the other five churches:

-(Romans 9:6-8) – 6 But it is not as though the word of God has failed.
-For not all who are descended from Israel belong to Israel, 7 and not all are children of Abraham because they are his offspring, but “Through Isaac shall your offspring be named.”
-8 This means that it is not the children of the flesh who are the children of God, but the children of the promise are counted as offspring.
-(ESV)
+(Romans 9:6-8) – 6 It is not as though the word of God had failed.
+For not all those who are descended from Israel are truly Israel, 7 nor are all the children Abraham’s true descendants; rather “through Isaac will your descendants be counted.”
+8 This means it is not the children of the flesh who are the children of God; rather, the children of promise are counted as descendants.
+(NET)

 [also Ro 2:28-29; Ro 4:11-12, 16; Gal 3:6-9,16,19, 26-29; Eph 2:13-16; 1 Pet 2:4-10]